 News

 The Kosmos 482 probe crashed to Earth today (May 10) after circling our planet for more than five decades.
-Reentry occurred ...
+Reentry occurred at 2:24 a.m.
+ET (0624 GMT or 9:24 a.m.
+Moscow time) over the Indian Ocean ...

 The failed Soviet spacecraft Kosmos 482 has finally returned to Earth after 53 years in orbit.
 It disappeared into the Indian ...